-INCREASING ECONOMIC integration among countries warrants increased exposure to shocks, either negative or positive.
+Increasing economic integration among countries warrants increased exposure to shocks, either negative or positive.
 On the positive side, countries benefit from trading with fast-growing and relatively rich countries whereas on the negative side countries are affected detrimentally when trading with countries that are in recession and relatively poor (Arora & Vamvakidis, 2005).
 The magnitude of the spill-over effects depends largely on the degree of openness of the trading partners.
 A general conclusion from literature is that trade openness has a positive impact on growth (Baldwin, 2003).
 Given the fact that SA is relatively more advanced in terms of technological infrastructure, additional spill-overs could also be through technology transfers.
-Furthermore, SA's foreign direct and portfolio investment plays a significant role in the capital flows of some African countries.
-Moreover, SA plays a significant role in multi-country political and economic initiatives; therefore developments in SA could influence business and consumer confidence in the other African countries.
+Furthermore, SA's foreign direct and portfolio investment plays a significant role in multi-country political and economic initiatives; therefore developments in SA could influence business and consumer confidence in the other African countries.
 These imply that developments in one country can spill-over to other countries through three main channels: trade linkages, financial linkages and institutional linkages (IMF, 2016).

-In the Sub Saharan Africa (SSA), South Africa (SA) is the third largest economy (following Nigeria - after rebasing its GDP figures in 2013) and recently Egypt.
-SA's economy accounts for approximately 21 per cent of SSA's Gross Domestic Product (GDP) [Hanson and Kambou, 2016].
+In the Sub Saharan Africa (SSA), South Africa (SA) is the second largest economy (following Nigeria - after rebasing its GDP figures in 2013) accounting for approximately 21 per cent of SSA's Gross Domestic Product (GDP) [Hanson and Kambou, 2016].
 The relatively large economic size of SA and its growing linkages with other African economies suggest that SA economic growth could have a significant influence on the rest of Africa (Arora and Vamvakidis, 2005).
 As such, SA is an important export destination for its neighbouring countries such as Lesotho, Namibia and Swaziland.
 However, it is worth noting that, needless to say, much of trade in the SSA takes place with countries outside the region.
 Advanced Economies and Emerging Markets Economies remain the largest destinations of SSA's exports.
 For instance, Lesotho trades significantly with the United States (US) in terms of textiles and clothing under the Africa's Growth and Opportunities Act (AGOA) provision.